hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804681v1-perceiving-and-acting-in-first-person-a-dataset-and-benchmark-for-eg.md

 ---
 layout: default
-title: Perceiving and Acting in First-Person: A Dataset and Benchmark for Egocentric Human-Object-Human Interactions
+title: "Perceiving and Acting in First-Person: A Dataset and Benchmark for Egocentric Human-Object-Human Interactions"
 ---

 # Perceiving and Acting in First-Person: A Dataset and Benchmark for Egocentric Human-Object-Human Interactions